TomSumner28/trc-salesgpt-frontend/README.md

 # TRC SalesGPT Frontend

 This is a small Next.js app that lets the sales team quickly estimate results for a cashback campaign.
+Forecasts can be saved to a Supabase backend so they can be revisited later.

 ## Getting started